cbartram/kraken-frontend/docs/api/scripting.md

     @Override
     public void onStart() {
         log.info("MyBotScript started!");
-        // Initialize and add your tasks
+        // Initialize and add your tasks or inject in the constructor with Guice! tasks.add(new WalkToBankTask());
-        tasks.add(new WalkToBankTask());
         tasks.add(new DepositItemsTask());
         tasks.add(new WithdrawItemsTask());